cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 ## Custom type serialization
-Every type needs a special template function which defines how a type is serialized.
-For often used types such as `glm::vec3`, `glm::mat4`, etc. and various `std` types this special functions are already defined in [`serializer.hpp`](https://github.com/cg-tuwien/Gears-Vk/blob/master/framework/include/serializer.hpp).
-To add serialization ability to a custom type, a **serialize** function template in the same namespace as the custom type must be created.
-The function template takes two arguments, an **Archive** and your custom **Type** as reference, and passes every member of the **Type** to the **Archive**.
-If one of the members is also a custom type, a separate `serialize` function template must be created.
+To serialize a custom type, the custom type is required to have a specialized overload to the `serialize` template function which defines how a type is serialized.
+For commonly used types such as `glm::vec3`, `glm::mat4`, etc. and various types in the `std` namespace such `serialize` overloads are already defined in [`serializer.hpp`](https://github.com/cg-tuwien/Gears-Vk/blob/master/framework/include/serializer.hpp).

+To add serialization ability to a custom type, a `serialize` function template overload in the same namespace as the custom type must be created.
+The function template takes two arguments, an `Archive` and the custom type's type `Type`.
+Both parameters must be passed by reference.
+If one of the members is yet another custom type, a separate `gvk::serialize` function template overload must be created.
 ```
 nampespace SOME_NAMESPACE {
 	struct SOME_TYPE {